indrekots/indrekots.github.io/_posts/articles/2015-12-16-service-wont-start-when-using-the-service-utility.md

 {% endhighlight %}

 It sets some environment variables which are needed by Mule to run.
 Most notably it initializes `RUN_AS_USER` to the user I want mule to run as.

+When I call `service mule start` I see nothing happening.
+Nothing in the logs and no sign when using the `ps` command.
+But when calling `/etc/init.d/mule start`, Mule starts running fine.

+Why is it that when calling the init script directly, Mule starts running fine but when using the service utility, nothing happens?
+Looking at the [startup script](https://github.com/mulesoft/mule/blob/91f36d45a0b0744cd36f2c3037618aa7f5a655b1/distributions/standalone/src/main/resources/bin/mule "Mule startup script") for Mule, on line 419 the script is relaunched if it needs to be run as another user.

+{% highlight bash %}
+RELAUNCH_CMD="$REALPATH $@"
+su -m $RUN_AS_USER -c "$RELAUNCH_CMD"
+{% endhighlight %}

+The man page for `service` says that it removes most environment variables.
+So my initial guess was that calling `su` depends on the environment somehow.

+An excerpt from `service` man page:

+>service runs a System V init script or upstart job in as predictable an environment as possible, removing most environment variables and with the current working directory set to /.

+After some time spent on debugging I discovered that the user `mule` did not have a shell.
+It was set to `/bin/false`.
+The `-m` flag for `su` preserves the environment, so when I called `/etc/init.d/mule start` the `SHELL` environment variable was set and passed down to `su`.

+Conversely, when calling `service mule start` the environment is cleaned.
+Therefore the environment did not contain a `SHELL` variable and the user `mule` did not have a shell as well.
+So it seems no command was executed.